Oslo city, as one of the most expensive cities in the world, absolutely offers many awesome attractions to see and things to do for FREE!

 Stroll in Karl Johan

-On top of those attractions that I already mentioned above, Karl Johan brings you too to other tourist sites, such as; the famous National Theatre; the Ice Skating rink on winter and it's a pond (Spikersuppa) during the summer; the old university of Oslo; Akershus Castle; the Rådhus or city hall where the nobel peace is delivered; Stortinget- Norway's parliament building; Oslo Cathedral; and the most photograph Tiger of Oslo by visitors before entering the Central station.
+On top of those attractions that I already mentioned above, Karl Johan brings you too to other tourist sites, such as; the famous National Theatre; the Ice Skating rink in winter and it's a pond (Spikersuppa) during the summer; the old University of Oslo; Akershus Castle; the Rådhus or city hall where the Nobel peace is delivered; Stortinget- Norway's parliament building; Oslo Cathedral; and the most photograph Tiger of Oslo by visitors before entering the Central station.